Isaac Jogues: Capture by the Iroquois

 On 3 August 1642, Jogues, Guillaume Couture, René Goupil, and a group of Christian Hurons were heading back from Quebec City when they were waylaid by a war party of the Mohawk Nation, part of the Iroquois Confederacy.
 Jogues allegedly hid in reeds and bushes but decided to leave his hiding place to join the prisoners so that he could comfort them and ensure that their faith in Christianity remained strong.
-Shortly after that, and in retaliation for comforting a tortured Guillaume Couture, the Mohawk beat Jogues with sticks, tore out his fingernails, then gnawed the ends of his fingers until finger bones were visible.
+Shortly after that, and in retaliation for comforting a tortured Couture, the Mohawk beat Jogues with sticks, tore out his fingernails, then gnawed the ends of his fingers until finger bones were visible.
 The war party then took their captives on a journey to a Mohawk village.
-The villagers marched them through a gauntlet, consisting of rows of Iroquois armed with rods and sticks, beating the prisoners walking in single-file.
-Afterward, the Iroquois forced Jogues and the prisoners onto an elevated platform where they were mocked.
-A captive Algonquin woman then cut off Jogues' thumb.
-At night, the prisoners were tied spread-eagled in a cabin.
+The villagers marched them through a gauntlet, consisting of rows of Mohawk armed with rods and sticks, beating the prisoners walking in single-file.
+Afterward, they forced the prisoners onto an elevated platform where they were mocked.
+A captive Algonquin woman then cut off Jogues's thumb.
+At night, the prisoners were tied spread-eagle in a cabin.
 Children threw burning coals onto their bodies.
-Three days later, Jogues and the prisoners were marched from one village to another, where the Iroquois flogged them in gauntlets and jabbed sticks into their wounds and sores.
+Three days later, Jogues and the other prisoners were marched from one village to another, where the Iroquois flogged them in gauntlets and jabbed sticks into their wounds and sores.
 At the third village, Jogues was hung from a wooden plank and nearly lost consciousness until an Iroquois had pity on him and cut him free.
 Throughout his captivity, Jogues comforted, baptized, heard confession from, and absolved the other prisoners.